Zakru/lua-wasm/README.md

 This project currently targets a Lua runtime of version 5.3.
 To compile the hello world module, ensure that you have installed Rust and the `wasm32-unknown-unknown` target.
-Use one of the following commands to compile the module into a `.wasm` binary.
+Use one of the following commands to compile a module into a `.wasm` binary.

 ```sh
 rustc --target wasm32-unknown-unknown hello.rs